glassroom/generalized_orders_of_magnitude/README.md

 We provide two implementations, Complex64 and Complex128 GOOMs, with _more than 10^37 and 10^307 decimal digits of dynamic range on each side of the decimal point_, respectively.
 For comparison, Float32 and Float64 provide 38 and 308 decimal digits of dynamic range on each side, respectively.

-Comparing Complex64 GOOMs to Float32 and Complex128 GOOMs to Float64, we find that precision is competitive (typically within a small fraction of the least significant decimal point), execution time typically doubles (with some variation), and memory use typically doubles (again, with some variation).
+Comparing Complex64 GOOMs to Float32 and Complex128 GOOMs to Float64 on CUDA devices, over common representable magnitudes, precision is competitive (the same or within a fraction of the least significant decimal digit), while execution time and memory use typically double (with some variation).

 For a detailed comparison to Float32 and Float64 on CUDA devices, see [here](#comparison-to-float32-and-float64-on-cuda-devices).